 Fortunately, there is a formula for printing that provides optimal sharpening!

-The result – my optimal sharpening radius is 15.11808, meaning 15.1 – because Photoshop does not allow precise information.
+The result of the calculation is a sharpening radius of 15.11808, rounded to 15.1 since Photoshop does not allow for precise values.

-Nevertheless, one thing stands out here: the size of the image is entirely irrelevant; only the viewing distance and the resolution per inch determine the sharpness.
+Nonetheless, one important takeaway is that the size of the image doesn’t matter when it comes to sharpness.
+Only the viewing distance and resolution per inch determine the appropriate level of sharpening.

-The essence of this text comes from Paul Santek, the operator of the site mentioned – I had the pleasure of listening to a session of him at the BarCamp event, and I am pretty blown away by the topic of printing.
+The insights in this article are based on the work of Paul Santek, the operator of the mentioned site.
+I had the pleasure of attending one of his sessions at the BarCamp event, and I was impressed with his knowledge of printing.

 If you missed last week’s blog post, you can find additional information on sharpness here.